WhyLIM/LabTD-website/content/authors/Qiliang-Peng/_index.md

   - Researchers
 ---

-Qiliang Peng is a resident physician at the Department of Radiotherapy & Oncology, [*The Second Affiliated Hospital of Soochow University*](https://www.sdfey.com/en/index).
+Qiliang Peng (彭啟亮) is a resident physician at the Department of Radiotherapy & Oncology, [*The Second Affiliated Hospital of Soochow University*](https://www.sdfey.com/en/index).
 He is also the young talent of China National Nuclear Corporation, discipline leader of Geriatric Oncology in Jiangsu province and Gusu health young talent in Suzhou.
 He is currently presiding over a number of projects, including the National Natural Science Foundation of China.
 His research interests are mainly in the fields of basic and clinical translational research in radiotherapy of malignant tumors, cancer biomarkers and medical bioinformatics.
 He has published more than 20 SCI articles in these fields.